Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Translation to the symbolic setting

-By \cite[Proposition~12.6]{Sa13} (recall the comment in the proof of Lemma \ref{l.product}) the map $\hx\to E^s(\hpi(\hx))$ is H\"older continuous.
-Since $f$ is $C^{1+\beta}$, the Jacobian is non-negative and $M$ is compact, then $\log Jf^s$ is also H\"older continuous.
-Let $\gamma$ be its H\"older exponent and $C$ be the corresponding constant.
+The map $\hx\to E^s(\hpi(\hx))$ is H\"older continuous (the two dimensional case has been proved by Sarig, the necessary tools to prove the multidimensional version of this lemma have been developed in \cite{Ova16}, hence the same proof of the case of surfaces establishes the higher dimensional case).
+Since $f$ is $C^{1+\beta}$ and $M$ is compact, $\hx\mapsto \log Jf^s(\hx )$ is H\"older continuous and bounded away from zero.
+Let $\gamma$ be its H\"older exponent and $C>0$ the corresponding constant.
 Thus, for every $(\hx,\hy)\in \Gamma$,

 Therefore, $\log \hDelta_n$ converges uniformly to $\log \hDelta$ and